ghas-lab-templates/exercises/module-1.md

 </details>

+#### Discussion Points
+- How do dependency relationships (dependencies vs. dependents) impact project maintenance and scalability?
+- What tools or practices can be used to ensure dependency graphs remain accurate and up-to-date?

 ### Lab 3 - Dependency Submission API

+#### Objective
 In this Lab we'll learn how to use the Dependency Submission Action to correctly populate the dependency graph.

+#### Steps
 1. Navigate to the `moshi` repository in your GitHub Organization
 2. Notice the dependency graph only shows 3 dependencies.
 This is unusual for a project of its size.
 This happens because the repository uses Gradle for its build process, and Gradle resolves dependencies dynamically during build time.
 3. Add the Dependency Submission Action.
 Fortunately, Gradle provides a GitHub Action that can generate and submit a dependency graph for Gradle projects.